KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [internet-monitor by BrianHepler](https://github.com/BrianHepler/internet-monitor)

-1. `package.json` issue: No repository field.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ioBroker by ioBroker](https://github.com/ioBroker/MMM-ioBroker)